Skip to main content

 Medical Coverage

-- Private health insurance, though not obligatory, may be provided by some employers but is not standard.
+• Private health insurance may be offered by employers but is not mandatory.

 Pension